Trastevere just might be the most bar-heavy neighborhood in a city whose idea of fun is sitting for hours outside with friends and a bottle of wine

 Big Star, located right off of the Piazza San Cosimato, looks like the owner of a typical Roman bar decided to convert it to a Los Angeles-style dive, but had never actually been to Los Angeles.
 Which is a positive thing.
 Wonderfully inauthentic and always fun, Big Star has walls lined with vinyl covers, draught beer and espresso, and a menu that includes both a “California Burger” and a hunk of lasagna.
 Surprisingly, the clientele is mostly young Italians, who gather for an aperitivo and a craft beer before a night out in Trastevere.
 Also a popular place to sit at during the day with a coffee and get some work done on your laptop.

 Beer is everywhere in Rome.
 So are amari, the bitter digestives meant to be drunk after dinner.
 At Stavio you’ll find a quality of both far superior to your average bar or restaurant.
 Stavio is located just south of Stazione Trastevere, in the foundation arches of a bridge along with several other locales.
 Stavio was formerly just a brand of craft beer, but in 2014 the owners built a three-roomed restaurant devoted to their own beers and an enormous menu of artisanal amari.
 Here, the digestives come in every imaginable flavor, infusions of every imaginable seed and bark and fruit on earth.
 Inside is the dining area with the full menu, but the best tables are outside, where you can pleasantly sit either before dinner with a beer, or after with an amaro.
 Or two.
-Three might be too much, but we don’t judge.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+Three might be too much, but we don’t judge.Want our insider’s guide to eating in Rome?
+Just add your email address in the form below!

 Despite the name, Giancarlo was actually born and raised in Boston.
 He now lives in Rome, where he works as a freelance journalist.
 Passionate about Rome’s food, history and culture, he can usually be found with a good book and, depending on the time of day, an espresso or an Aperol Spritz.
 Never Campari.